wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

    * Includes Azure RM JSON templates and PowerShell automation scripts to easily build and provision your environment
    <br /><br />

-<a target="_blank" href="http://microsoft.github.io/PartsUnlimitedMRP">The PartsUnlimitedMRP (PUMRP)</a> Java based app is  housed in <a target="_blank" href="https://microsoft.github.io/PartsUnlimitedMRP/">https://microsoft.github.io/PartsUnlimitedMRP</a>.
+Clone or download <a target="_blank" href="https://github.com/microsoft.github.io/PartsUnlimitedMRP/">https://microsoft.github.io/PartsUnlimitedMRP (PUMRP)</a> described in <a target="_blank" href="http://microsoft.github.io/PartsUnlimitedMRP">PartsUnlimitedMRP</a> Java based app is housed in .
 The application and labs on this page use mostly open source software including Linux, Java, Apache, and MongoDB which creates a web front end, an order service, and an integration service.

    * Front end service - runs Apache Tomcat and talks to order service
    * Order and Integration service - runs Java and calls MongoDB